Christine Babcock

-Christine Babcock is a two-time all-American collegiate athlete in the United States.

-She is an Oiselle professional athlete and is best known for being one of only a few high school athletes to compete in the 2008 US Olympic Trials in Eugene, Oregon and for setting two national high school records at the distances of 1500 and 1600 meters.
+Christine Babcock (born 19 May 1990) is an American former long-distance runner.
+She is an Oiselle professional athlete and competed in the US Olympic Trials in Eugene, Oregon as a high school athlete.
+She set two national high school records at the distances of 1500 and 1600 meters respectively.
+Running for the Washington Huskies track and field program, she was a two-time All-American collegiate athlete.
+She represented the United States internationally at the 2015 Pan American Cross Country Cup, where she won the team gold medal.

 Early life and education

 Babcock was born in Laguna Hills, California.
 Her parents met at a running club and her mother, Kelly Babcock, competed in the 1984 U.S. Olympic Marathon Trials.
 Christine is the middle of three daughters.

 Christine attended Woodbridge High School in Irvine, California.
 She graduated at the University of Washington in 2013.

 Athletic career

 High school

 Babcock's first major victory in track and field came by winning the girls' 2006 outdoor 1600 meter CIF California State Meet title in 4:41.29 (with a margin of over 1 second) as a sophomore.

 During the following cross country season, she won the CIF Division II State Championships by 13 second with a time of 17:20.
 In the spring she won her second straight 1600 meter state title in 4:38.85, a new California Interscholastic Federation Record at the time.

 In her senior year, Babcock again won the State cross country Division II title, this time in the fastest time of the meet, 17:04.
 In 2008 track, she won her third straight CIF state meet by 16 seconds in the 1600 meters, was a national high school record of 4:33.82 until 2014 when Alexa Efraimson ran faster at the Washington State meet.
 Additionally, she won the Mt.
 SAC Relays 1500 meter race in 4:16.42, at the time a national record.
 This allowed her to qualify for the 2008 Olympic Trials.
 Her record would later be broken by Jordan Hasay at the 2008 US Olympic trials in a time of 4:14.50.